Spring 2026We have now finished for this season. We re-open for reserve orders for next season from 1st June.

 As well as being one of the better English cookers, in Victorian times it was also considered a good eating apple as well.

 Peasgood's Nonsuch is partially self-fertile, so you do not need another variety to pollinate it to produce fruit.
 However you will get a better crop if you plant any of the following pollinator varieties nearby.
-If you are not sure about pollination requirements don't hesitate to ask us.
-More pollinators >
+If you are not sure about pollination requirements just ask us.

 • Pollinator Scrumptious